-SSIS is all about extract data from different sources transform it and load it in a completely different destination.
+SSIS is all about extract data from different sources transform data and load it in a completely different destination.
 We need connection manager to establish the connection between the SSIS package and source, and package and destination.

 In SQL Server Integration Services, there are two types of connection managers and they are Package Level (created in a 5th window) and Project Level (created in Solution Explorer window).
 I suggest you to refer Introduction to Connection Managers article to understand them.

-Once you completed the package development, you can deploy the package into the production environment.
+After the completion of the package development, you can deploy the package into the production environment.